Diamondbacks vs. Phillies Player Props Betting Odds

 Bohm Stats

-- Alec Bohm has eight doubles, five home runs, 14 walks and 32 RBI (45 total hits).
-He has swiped two bases.
+- Alec Bohm has eight doubles, five home runs, 14 walks and 33 RBI (46 total hits).
+He's also swiped two bases.

 Bohm Recent Games